Welcome to today's edition of the Rush 24-7 podcast.

 There may be something I don't know.

-Does anybody know have you heard that?
+Does anybody know that?

-Because it matters for this soundbite.
+Seriously, because it matters for this soundbite.

 Here, listen, it's Wolf Blitzer.